 - Disinfecting is defined as the process of using chemicals to kill germs on surfaces.
 This process does not necessarily clean dirty surfaces or remove germs.
 However, killing germs remaining on a surface after cleaning further reduces the risk of spreading infection.

-Coronaviruses can live on surfaces for hours in the right environment, according to the National Institutes of Health.
-Here’s how hotels can effectively clean and disinfect their rooms, lobbies and common areas:
+Here’s how hotels can effectively clean and disinfect their rooms, lobbies, and common areas.

 1. Stock Up on Approved Disinfectants

-Professor Mary Louise McLaws, COVID-19 advisor to WHO, recommends a two-step process of cleaning visibly dirty surfaces before disinfecting them with a proper chemical solution.
+Dr. Mary Louise McLaws recommends a two-step process of cleaning visibly dirty surfaces before disinfecting them with a proper chemical solution.

-McLaws’ strategy to combat COVID-19 includes wiping down commonly touched items before disinfecting them.
-The CDC recommends using diluted household bleach, cleaning liquids containing at least 70 percent alcohol or EPA-registered household disinfectants.
+McLaws’ strategy includes wiping down commonly touched items before disinfecting them.
+The CDC recommends using diluted household bleach, cleaning liquids containing at least 70 percent alcohol, or EPA-registered household disinfectants.
 Using these products will clean the most germs.

 Disinfectant Solution Options: